Rafales land in India: What is a water salute

 Welcome home Golden Arrows!
 Formal induction ceremony of Rafale fighter jets next month

-Bhadauria would also be the first Chief to receive fighter aircraft from abroad with his initials on the tail number of the plane as the two trainer Rafale aircraft coming today have R B written on their tails, sources said.
+Bhadauria was also the first Chief to receive fighter aircraft from abroad with his initials on the tail number of the plane as the two trainer Rafale aircraft came today have R B written on their tails, sources said.

 What is water salute